 This fungi looks like one of Cthulhu’s pets from the underworld.
 Its life cycle is straight out of a horror movie.
 First it hatches from a slimy, gelatinous ‘egg’.
 As it grows, the bright red tentacle-like arms erupt from the egg like something from your worst nightmares.
 Watch the timelapse above to see what I mean.
-It also has a strong and unpleasant smell – just my kind of lockdown vibe.

 Scientific name: Clathrus archeri

 3. Witches butter aka yellow brain, golden jelly fungus, yellow trembler